Man (21) jailed for inflicting ‘catastrophic’ injuries on baby girl

 He had, the court heard, suffered developmental trauma as a young child.
 Because of his background he could be impulsive and had difficulty regulating his emotions.

 Passing sentence Judge James McCourt said it was “an appalling attack by a grown man on a defenceless infant”.
-He said the baby had suffered “catastrophic and life changing injures”, at the hands of the man.
+He said the baby had suffered “catastrophic and life-changing injuries” at the hands of the man.

 He imposed a sentence of 12½ and suspended the final 12 months on his entering into a good behaviour bond for 10 years.